Sid72020123/scratchconnect/README.md

 project = login.connect_project(1)  # Connect the project

 cloud_storage = project.create_cloud_storage(file_name="data", rewrite_file=False, edit_access=[
+    'Sid72020123'],
-    'Sid72020123'])  # Create a cloud storage.
+                                             all_access=False)  # Create a cloud storage.
 It will create a file in the specified location.
 Then there is 'edit_access' list which contains the users which have permission to edit(actually create and delete) the variables.
 Use the 'rewrite_file' argument if you want the file to be re-written again each time you write the program!
+You can set the 'all_access' to True if you want to give all the access to all users!

 cloud_storage.start_cloud_loop(update_time=1,
                                print_requests=True)  # Start the Cloud Storage.
 Use the 'update_time' to wait for the specified time.
 Use the 'print_requests' to print the request info in the console/output screen.